norcams/iaas/docs/team/operations/local-repo.rst

-To facility tight control of the code and files used in our environment, and to ensure the availability in case of network or external system outages etc, a local mirror and snapshot service is implemented.
+To facility tight control of the code and files used in our environment, and to ensure the availability in case of network or external system outages, etc., a local mirror and snapshot service is implemented.

 Content and description of included subdirectories: